Greater glider: Reproduction

 The breeding season for greater gliders is relatively brief, lasting from February to May, with births occurring between April and June.
 Females have a relatively well-developed pouch, opening towards the forward part of the animal, and containing two teats.
 Only a single young is born each year.

 At birth, the young weighs only around 0.27 g, but it does not begin to leave the pouch for about four months, by which time it is already furred and well developed.
 After leaving the pouch, the mother may carry it about on her back until it is weaned at about seven months of age.
 The young are independent at nine months, and reach sexual maturity between 18 months and two years after birth.

 Greater gliders have been recorded living up to fifteen years.

 Evolution

 Although previously thought to be related to the other gliding possums, the greater glider genus, Petauroides, is now known to be most closely related to the ringtail possums, and especially to the lemur-like ringtail possum, from which its ancestors diverged around 18 million years ago.
 In contrast, it diverged from the gliding possums much earlier, around 36 million years ago.
 Fossils of greater gliders are known from the late Pleistocene onwards, and show that the animal was once more widespread and inhabited other areas including parts of South Australia.

-Conservation Status
+Conservation status

-Greater gliders as a whole are listed as vulnerable nationally, in Queensland and Victoria, under the EPBC Act, the Queensland Nature Conservation Act and Victorian Advisory List of Threatened Vertebrate Fauna.
-Given the split into three species, and the uniquely threatened statue of the southern species, this may need revision.
+Greater gliders as a whole are listed as endangered nationally, in Queensland, New South Wales, the Australian Capital Territory and Victoria, under the EPBC Act, the Queensland Nature Conservation Act and Victorian Advisory List of Threatened Vertebrate Fauna.
+Given the split into three species, and the uniquely threatened status of the southern species, this may need revision.